 Waikiki Beach in Honolulu, Hawaii is a jungle of high-rise resorts.
 While some are mega resorts - others are still focused on making sure the individual guests feel special and as welcome as possible.
 From the moment we checked into The Outrigger Reef Waikiki Beach we felt that Hawaiian spirit and that it was something special.
 While there are other more luxurious and more modern properties available, the authentic and distinctly Hawaiian feel here allows guests to switch out of travel mode ... and enter vacation mode.

-Our visit was a bit different than most perhaps since we were invited to spend the the day at the resort following debarkation from our Pride of America cruise, until our flight departed later that night.
+Our visit to Outrigger Reef Waikiki Beach was a bit different than most perhaps, but it was absolutely enjoyable and I look forward to spending more time in the future.
+Instead of being normal guests, we were invited to spend the the day at the resort following debarkation from our Pride of America cruise, until our flight departed later that night.
 This is not something typically offered by the property but, it might be worth booking the room just so you have a place to hangout for the day.

 Our check-in process began while sitting down at a desk with the agent, instead of the rather impersonal standing check-in that most hotels use.
 I also liked the fact that there were some great paintings of outriggers in different Hawaiian settings.

 This, along with the fresh glass of cold juice was exactly the right thing to help a guest transition out of travel mode and begin to relax.

 After check-in, I wandered around the lobby a bit looking at the different artifacts they had on display.
 These included a display of Hawaiian Weapons as well as hats, jewelry and other items.
 While some resorts go for kitch and tacky "tourist Hawaii", I really appreciated that this was something different.